cjtu/craterpy/README.rst

 You can use craterpy to:

   - work with tables of crater data in Python (using pandas),
-  - load and manipulate image data in Python (using gdal),
+  - load and manipulate image data in Python (using rasterio),
   - easily extract, mask, filter, plot, and compute stats on craters located in your images.

 .. `issue tracker`_: https://github.com/cjtu/craterpy/issues